Sample-Efficient Optimization over Generative Priors via Coarse Learnability: Introduction

 \subsection{Related Work}

-Our work sits at the intersection of several active research areas, including zeroth-order optimization, statistical learning theory, and hybrid AI systems that combine LLMs with classical algorithms.
-In contrast to prior work on transformer reasoning \citep{akyurek2024surprisingeffectivenesstesttimetraining, sanford2024transformersparallelcomputationlogarithmic, sanford2024understandingtransformerreasoningcapabilities, merrill2024expressivepowertransformerschain}, we provide what we believe to be the first formal guarantees for LLM-algorithm collaboration in zeroth-order optimization.
+Our work sits at the intersection of several active research areas, including zeroth-order optimization, statistical learning theory, sequential MCMC, and non-convex optimization.
+We present the most pertinent related work here, and defer related work on non-convex optimization methods to \cref{app:compare_mbo}.

-\paragraph{LLM-Algorithm Collaboration: Applied Approaches.} Numerous recent works explore leveraging LLMs for combinatorial problems.
-Approaches range from prompting-based methods that provide iterative cost feedback~\citep{yang2024largelanguagemodelsoptimizers, lee2025evolvingdeeperllmthinking} to more sophisticated self-correction and self-verification techniques~\citep{chen2025setsleveragingselfverificationselfcorrection, zelikman2024selftaughtoptimizerstoprecursively, madaan2023selfrefineiterativerefinementselffeedback}.
-Hybrid neural-symbolic systems combine LLMs for local reasoning with symbolic components for global consistency \citep{garcez2019, besold2017}.
-Others use LLMs to generate executable heuristics rather than direct solutions \citep{romera2024mathematical, liu2024evolutionheuristicsefficientautomatic, ye2024reevolargelanguagemodels}.
-Furthermore, techniques inspired by Reinforcement Learning from Human Feedback (RLHF) \citep{stiennon2022} or model-generated feedback \citep{singh2024humandatascalingselftraining, lee2024rlaifvsrlhfscaling} guide LLMs through iterative interaction.
-Agentic workflows where LLMs interact with external tools have also gained prominence \citep{yao2023reactsynergizingreasoningacting, schick2023toolformerlanguagemodelsteach}.
-While these methods demonstrate empirical success, their theoretical guarantees for convergence in complex combinatorial settings remain an open question that we seek to address.
-Unlike most of the work mentioned above, our framework can be applied at inference time to the specific problem instance at hand, rather than at training time.